 Because of the importance of these deadlines, we are carefully monitoring the ongoing investigations and preparing claims on behalf of owners who choose to opt out.
 Those that take the steps necessary to opt out can file an individual claim for the impact an emission scandal has on their vehicle’s performance and re-sale value.

-We believe opting out can be critical when a class action settlement does not provide the compensation an owner deserves for the issues they’ve faced, through no fault of their own.
-For current and former owners of 2014-16 EcoDiesel vehicles, the emissions software update was voluntary.
-However, in order to receive compensation, current owners had to patch their vehicle to updates its emissions software, while former owners had to agree to not seek damages.
-Too many believed this was ‘easy money’ because the settlement documents stated that issues with decreased MPGs, performance and more were not “expected.”
+We believe opting out can be critical when a class action settlement does not provide the compensation an owner may deserve for the issues they’ve faced, through no fault of their own.
+For current and former owners of FCA’s 2014-16 EcoDiesel vehicles, the emissions software update was voluntary.
+However, in order to receive minimal compensation in the class action settlement, current owners had to patch their vehicle to update its emissions software, while former owners had to agree to not seek damages.
+Too many believed this was ‘easy money’ because the settlement documents stated that issues with decreased MPGs, performance and more were “not expected.”
 Even though the history of emissions updates is filled with examples of software patches causing everyday problems, too many owners mistakenly believed and trusted a manufacturer that had already “fooled them once,” it would be an easy process and, essentially, ‘easy money.’

 If you own a BlueTEC diesel-fueled Mercedes-Benz, we ask you to reach out to our firm as soon as possible to better understand your rights.